How to search, plan and book train travel in Italy

 Italo trains offer a variety of service classes.
 The company was founded in 2006 and began operations in 2012, becoming Italy’s first privately owned train operator.

-Italo’s trains are notable for their distinctive designs, featuring a sleek, modern aesthetic.
-They are known for their punctuality, speed, and comfort, which makes them an appealing option for travelers in Italy.
+Italo’s trains are known for their punctuality, speed, and comfort, which makes them an appealing option for travelers in Italy.

 Trenitalia

 Trenitalia is the primary train operator in Italy.
-It is a state-owned company that operates regional and long-distance trains throughout the country.
+It is a state-owned company that operates regional and long-distance trains nationwide.

 Trenitalia is known for its extensive rail network and is considered one of the most reliable options for traveling in Italy.
 They are known for their punctuality and excellent connection networks.